PythonRSAS/pythonrsas.github.io/_posts/2021-5-14-1-Timeseries-Modeling.md

 We will begin with some data analysis and then get into modeling.

-## Economic data year over year (YoY) example: Food and energy CPI
+## Data: Food and energy CPI
 Looking at economic activity data year over year (or sometimes quarter over quarter) is a routine exercise for analysts who work with macroeconomic data, and business performance data.
+Tranformating the target variable using YoY often makes the time series stationary and non-serial correlated.
+Stationary target variable makes modeling easier because it is reduces chances of spurious regression and it is easier to isolate problems.
+Why?
+Let's make an analogy, when you have two objects, it is easier to see what is happening if you keep one object relatively fixed (stationary) instead of both are moving.

 Food and energy (along with housing) are the most important factors in daily life.
 We use CPI data from FRED for our first example, using <span class="coding">.to_frame().join([meat,energy])</span> to combine the three time series together: urban meat prices, all food prices, and energy prices.

 To avoid seeing too much volatility, we first convert the monthly data to quarterly by using <span class="coding">.resample('Q').mean()</span>, then chain it with <span class="coding">.pct_change(4)</span>.
 This gives us a quick way to compare a few time series in year over year change.